 This recipe was the first dish that I made in my Instant Pot and it turned out to be a big success.
 It inspired by a Mediterranean Braised Beef recipe on the Beef It's What's For Dinner website.
 I added a few ingredients and adapted it for the Instant Pot and it turned out fabulous!

-This recipe makes plenty of rich sauce to pour over rice, mashed potatoes or mashed cauliflower.
+This recipe makes plenty of rich sauce to pour over rice, mashed potatoes, couscous, or mashed cauliflower.
 I served it with mashed cauliflower, so it turned out to be a nice low-carb and nutrient-packed healthy dinner.